UniExeterRSE/intro-version-control/_episodes/13_local_branches.md

 development within a single repository, allowing you to work on multiple features or fixes simultaneously, without affecting the main codebase.

-In simple terms, a branch is a separate version of the codebase that diverges from the main codebase.
+In simple terms, a branch is a separate series of commits of the codebase that diverges from the main codebase.
 You can think of it as a separate timeline of changes that runs in parallel with the main timeline.
 Each branch contains a copy of the entire codebase, with its own set of changes.